-Among other restrictions, the indentures governing the Rifkin notes contain covenants which limit the ability of the issuers and specified subsidiaries to: $\frac{1}{2} \left(\frac{1}{2} \right) \left($
+Among other restrictions, the indentures governing the Rifkin notes contain covenants which limit the ability of the issuers and specified subsidiaries to:

-- assume additional debt and issue specified additional equity interests; - make restricted payments; - enter into transactions with affiliates; - incur liens; - make specified contributions and payments to Rifkin Acquisition Partners, L.L.L.P.; - transfer specified assets to subsidiaries; and - merger, consolidate, and transfer all or substantially all of the assets of Rifkin Acquisition Partners, L.L.L.P. to another person.
+- assume additional debt and issue specified additional equity interests; - make restricted payments; - enter into transactions with affiliates; - incur liens; - make specified contributions and payments to Rifkin Acquisition Partners, ${\tt L.L.L.P.}$ ; - transfer specified assets to subsidiaries; and - merge, consolidate, and transfer all or substantially all of the assets of Rifkin Acquisition Partners, L.L.L.P. to another person.